 Planning all your activities for exploring Bali in 10 days may seem overwhelming.
 For general Indonesia travel, I recommend Real Indonesia, an Australia-based company that focuses on immersive experiences.
 For Ubud, specifically, I recommend Bali Adventours, a locally owned travel company that offers a variety of tours around Bali, including a tour through a Bali night market.

-A booking platform that’s popular in Asia is Klook.
-Trip Advisor can also be a helpful resource for finding companies to book activities through.
 You can also wait until you arrive in Bali before booking your activities.
 We found our cooking class, painting class, dance class, and Balinese gamelan music class just from walking along the street and keeping our eyes open for signs advertising activities.

 The ultimate family-friendly 10 day Bali itinerary